Influence of Cathode Boundary and Initial Electron Swarm Width on Electron Swarm Parameter Determination with the Pulsed Townsend Experiment: Improved Evaluation Approach

 In \textbf{Fig.~\ref{fig:example-fitting}B}, example curve fitting results are illustrated using equation \eqref{eq:back-diffusion} and \eqref{eq:convolution}.
-Evidently, a better match between experimental waveforms and fitted curves is achieved, and thus, more accurate swarm parameters are obtained, as further discussed in the next section.
+The proposed model reproduces the early-time decay and arrival-time broadening more precisely, and thus, more accurate swarm parameters are obtained, as further discussed in section \ref{sec:improved-swarm-params}.
 Furthermore, the resulting characteristic feature from electron back-diffusion to the cathode can be reproduced by the proposed approach (equations~\eqref{eq:back-diffusion} and \eqref{eq:convolution}).
-This feature is most pronounced at lower pressures, and thus, larger longitudinal diffusion coefficients, and manifests itself in an initial decay in the current trace as electrons are being absorbed (/removed).
+This feature is most pronounced at lower pressures, and thus, larger longitudinal diffusion coefficients, and manifests itself in an initial decay in the current waveform as electrons are being absorbed at the cathode.